-The assessment has been considered by the Board, enhancements to process were implemented, and individual Director assessments have been discussed.
+The assessment was considered by the Board, enhancements to process were implemented, and individual Director assessments were discussed.

-After considering the results of the performance review, the Board determined to endorse the Directors to stand for re-election at the 2015 AGM.
+After considering the results of the performance review, the Board determined to endorse the Directors who will stand for re-election at the 2016 AGM.